personalrobotics/eyerectoo_py/README.md

-A simple ROS publisher for EyeRecToo data.
+A Python data processing pipeline for EyeRecToo data.